bshaffer/oauth2-demo-php/README.md

 The Lock'd In APIs implement the following OAuth2-compatible endpoints:

-   * `/api/authorize` - endpoint to receive an Authorization Code or an Implicit Token Grant
+   * `/api/authorize` - endpoint which grants the Demo App an `authorization code`
-   * `/api/grant`     - endpoint to receive an Access Token by requesting one of the valid Grant Types
+   * `/api/grant`     - endpoint which grants the Demo App an `access_token` when supplied with the authorization code above
-   * `/api/access`    - endpoint to access the protected resource (in this case, your friends) using an access token
+   * `/api/access`    - endpoint which grants the Demo App access to your protected resources (in this case, your friends) when supplied the access token above

 These are the three main functions of an OAuth2 server, to authorize the user, grant the user tokens, and validate the token on request to the APIs.
 When you write your OAuth2-compatible servers, you will use very similar methods